 Ok I could go on… but you get the idea.

 So when I met my Aussie boyo when I was 23, I was at times totally at a loss to his lingo.

-I vividly remember sending him a text, that my friend Becka and I, spent ages over, and Damo responded ‘no worries’.
+I vividly remember sending him a text, that my friend Becka and I, spent ages over, and Damo responded ‘no worries’, and nothing else.
 Nowadays this is a well known and used phrase in the U.K, but back in 2002 it was unheard of (and texting was new too)!
 Becka and I must have discussed what this could possibly mean for a good 30 minutes!